Chinese doctors head for Zimbabwe to aid fight against COVID-19

 On Monday morning, the experts from Hunan Province left Changsha, the provincial capital, along with medical supplies donated by the provincial government, which include ventilators, nucleic acid testing kits, face masks and medical protective suits.

-Zhu Yimin, deputy director of the provincial health commission and head of the medical team, said Zimbabwe and some other African countries had lent a hand to China during the period when China was hard hit by COVID-19.
+Zhu Yimin, deputy director of the provincial health commission, said Zimbabwe and some other African countries had lent a hand to China during the period when China was hard hit by COVID-19.
 The Chinese medical experts are expected to help Zimbabwe fight against the epidemic.

 The 12 experts are from respiratory departments, infectious disease departments, and the fields of intensive medicine, traditional Chinese medicine, infection control, public health and nursing.
 Most of them have frontline experience in the prevention and control of COVID-19.